metacpan/metacpan-cpan-extracted/distros/W/WebService-PayPal-PaymentsAdvanced/README.md

 - Mark Fowler <mark@twoshortplanks.com>
 - Mateu X Hunter <mhunter@maxmind.com>
 - Narsimham Chelluri <nchelluri@users.noreply.github.com>
+- Nick Logan <nlogan@maxmind.com>
 - Olaf Alders <oalders@maxmind.com>
 - William Storey <wstorey@maxmind.com>

 # COPYRIGHT AND LICENSE

-This software is copyright (c) 2021 by MaxMind, Inc.
+This software is copyright (c) 2022 by MaxMind, Inc.

 This is free software; you can redistribute it and/or modify it under the same terms as the Perl 5 programming language system itself.